carlosdigan/ML-Algorithms-from-scratch/README.md

 # Machine Learning Algorithms
-These are some machine learning algorithms I coded from scratch to get a strong grasp of the algorithm and a deep understanding of how it works
+These are some machine learning algorithms I coded from scratch to get a strong grasp of the algorithms and a deep understanding of how they each work